Transfer of Business

 - intellectual property

-Circumstances in which the relief applies in relation to goods
+Circumstances in which the relief applies to tangible assets

 - to carry on the same or a similar taxable business,

 - for the purposes of the acquirer’s own taxable business, following the cessation of the transferor’s business or